-Left: a VMI image of laser dissociation of Offrom fragmentation from $O_2$ .
-The rings correspond to products formed in different quantum determines mass resolution, IMS studies of large molecules with extensive fragmentation require an ultrafast multi-mass imaging
+Left: a VMI image of laser dissociation of O^+ from fragmentation from O2.
+The rings correspond to products formed in different quantum

-Right: CS, dissociates into four fragments, each with a characteristic spatial distribution and arrival time.
+Right: CS2 dissociates into four fragments, each with a characteristic spatial distribution and arrival time.

-In the conventional approach, ions of different masses are imaged in separate experiments; this is both time consuming and potentially susceptible to experimental drift.
+- determines mass resolution, IMS studies of large molecules with extensive fragmentation require an ultrafast multi-mass imaging detector. - In the conventional approach, ions of different masses are imaged in separate experiments; this is both time consuming and potentially susceptible to experimental drift.